martinadh/ExpliCa/README.md

 * human_preferred_connective: connective for which humans provided the highest average rating
 * human_preferred_connective_desc: indication of order (iconic vs anti-iconic) and relation (causal vs temporal) of the connective for which humans provided the highest average rating

+#### Additional columns in the 4800 version

+* origin: to which dataset the sentence pair originally belonged
+* frequency: the frequency of the triplets \{Sent1verb, connective, Sent2verb\} computed on enTenTen21
+* freq_cat: the frequency category assigned to the item according to the frequency quartile ranges
+* human_preferred_connective_unrel: if according to the applied threshold on human ratings, the item belongs to the unrelated group
+* tested_relation: the relation type expressed by the connective in the item (causal vs temporal)
+* tested_order: the order expressed by the connective in the item (iconic vs anti-iconic)
+* relation_human: the relation type expressed by the item according to humans
+* order_human: the order of the relation expressed by the item according to humans
+* condition_human: relation type and order expressed by the item according to humans
+* tested_connective: connective used to join the sentence pair in the item
+* additional_dimension: if the item contains socially challenging topics (if yes, they are in a specific section of the dataset: data/explica/socially_challenging)

+### Dataset License

+The dataset is made publicly available under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license, which allows redistribution, adaptation, and reuse for non-commercial purposes, provided proper attribution is given and derivative works are shared under the same terms.
+However, the dataset cannot be used for training artificial intelligence models or other machine learning systems.

 # The Evaluation